sanitswain/java8tips/lambdas.rst

     Output: Executing Callable...

 Here we have two overloaded methods: Runnable and Callable.
-When you call the execute method with the mentioned lambda, the ``execute(Callable)`` will be called because call() method can return something.
+When you call the execute method with the mentioned lambda, the ``execute(Callable)`` will be called because the lambda ``() -> "done"`` says `I am not accepting any argument but I will be returning` *done* and Callable.call() method can return something.

+.. note:: Don't be confused with why Runnable is not called.
+In lambda ``() -> "done"``, "done" is a return statement not any assignment statement so that Void will be returned.
+Suppose lambda exxpression would be ``() -> {String s = "done";}`` then it must have called Runnable.

 Now just uncomment `execute(PrivilegedAction)` method and try to reexecute and this time you will get compilation error: `The method execute(Callable<String>) is ambiguous for the type Lambdas`.
 The reason is both the last two execute() methods are capable to return and compiler found the ambiguous methods.
 So to resolve this you have to explicitly type cast the lambda expression as below.

 	`execute((Callable<String>) (() -> "done"));`